GoogleCloudPlatform/professional-services-data-validator/README.md

 * you want to customize the configuration for any given validation OR
 * you want to run DVT at scale (i.e. row validations across many partitions)

-We recommend generating YAML configs with the `--config-file <file-name>` flag when running a validation command.
-The validation config file is saved to the GCS path specified by the `PSO_DV_CONFIG_HOME` env variable if that has been set;
+We recommend generating YAML configs with the `--config-file <file-name>` flag when running a validation command, which supports
-otherwise, it is saved to wherever the tool is run.
+GCS and local paths.

 You can use the `data-validation configs` command to run and view YAMLs.